Stadin-helpperit/hkihelperbot-server/new_readme.md

 To make useage as quick and easy as possible the bot uses Telegrams's inline keyboard functionality to have a dialouge with the user about preferences before querying the API and outputting the data in an easy to read format.

-Try it out: [@HelsinkiHelperBot](https://t.me/HelsinkiHelperBot) (link to try the bot on Telegram web / local client, it's probably not running though)
+Try it out: [@HelsinkiHelperBot](https://t.me/HelsinkiHelperBot) (link to try the bot on Telegram web / local client, it's probably not running though :disappointed:)

 ##### Currently supported commands